bstevens00/Data-Science-Portfolio/Project 1 - Classify Gender by Test Grade - Synthetic/README.md

 ## Spoiler - "Please Tell Me the End of the Story"

 Yes.
-We can predict/classify the gender of a student knowing only their math, reading, and writing scores.
+We can classify the gender of a student knowing only their math, reading, and writing scores.
 According to the criterion from Hosmer & Lemeshow (2013) in Applied logistic regression, p.177:

 "So, what area under the ROC curve describes good discrimination?
 Unfortunately there is no "magic" number, only general guidelines.
 In general... use the following rule of thumb: